 Also, let’s not forget that the COVID-19 pandemiс has had the strongest effect on fintech and its customers, who are now using mobile apps more actively.
 This is a golden opportunity for businesses to get more meaningful insights on users, improve their experience, and, as a result, strengthen their market position.

 But the stereotype that only big enterprises can provide AI and machine learning (ML) solutions is still alive.
-We’re here to dispel the myths and shed some light on artificial intelligence in fintech
+We’re here to dispel the myths and shed some light on artificial intelligence in fintech.

 Here you’ll find the latest market trends, use cases, benefits, and challenges of AI in fintech based on our insights and expertise.

-How AI Impacts Fintech: Market Trends for 2021
+How AI Impacts Fintech: Market Trends

 Artificial intelligence is not just a fast fashion in the fintech world.
 On the contrary, this technology is here to stay.
 According to research conducted by the Cambridge Centre for Alternative Finance, 90 percent of fintech firms are already using AI in some form.